CSCarbone07/roma_agroUnity/index.md

 # AgroUnity

-AgroUnity is a photorealistic simulator developed for the generation of precision agriculture imagery for training of convolutional neural networks (CNNs) to be implemented in autonomous robots in farms.
+AgroUnity is a photorealistic simulator, based on [Unity]({{ site.data.links.unity.main }}), developed for the generation of precision agriculture imagery for training of convolutional neural networks (CNNs) to be implemented in autonomous robots in farms.

 ## Reference websites